Liskokuningas/databasemysqlexample/README.md

 Refresh the browser and check that this is the case.
 The longer list should now be replaced with just the three employees we added to the database.
 Select a row from the list. `Form` - element next to the list should be populated automatically with the selected employee info.
 Now the employees list is connected to the database instead of hard coded list of employees.
 You can verify that by going to the `database manager` and adding some more lines with the `INSERT` – statement you already used.
 Those new lines should appear to the page after you refresh the window.

+NOTE: If the list did not change there is a couple of things you can try to fix it.
+Go back to the IDE and make sure you have saved all the modified files.
+Make sure (from the console view) that the server has re-started (it might take some time).
+If the application still shows old employees stop the server and restart the application.

 == 7.
 Saving an employee information